plone/training/docs/volto_customization/installation.md

 pnpm workspaces are a way to manage multiple packages in a single repository.
 Volto is a monorepo, so we use workspaces to manage the Volto project and its addons along with other packages.

-We can define workspaces directly in the package.json file of a our project.
-However, it's common practice to use the `pnpm-workspace.yaml` file for more complex workspace configurations.
+We can define workspaces using the `pnpm-workspace.yaml` file in root of our project.
 This is taken care for us by Cookieplone.

 ```yaml
 packages: